What is SG&A Margin?

 In the next section, we’ll project our company’s SG&A expense (and operating margin) over the five-year forecast period.

-For our revenue assumptions, we’ll assume that the growth rate will decline to 4.0% by the end of 2027, while the gross margin remains fixed at 60% throughout the entirety of the forecast.
+For our revenue assumptions, we’ll assume the growth rate will decline to 4.0% by the end of 2027, while the gross margin remains fixed at 60% throughout the forecast.

 Using a step function, we’ll enter our final year SG&A margin in our operating assumptions section, so that the percentage declines in equal increments starting from the end of 2022.